MjxSjx/Portfolio/Case Study 1 - bike-share analysis/SQL Results/README.md

 # The SQL Process - Query Time:

+* Once all 12 are loaded into your database.
+Refresh your Object explorer by pressing F5 or clicking the reset button in object explorer.
+* Now its time to queue.
+Press CTRL+N or click New Query just below the Tools tab at the top of the application.
+* One important note: Since we're dealing with .CSV files that start with a number we need to always use [] square brackets around our file names i.e., [202205-divvy-tripdata].
 * Honestly, I thought of everything I could and, of course, answered stakeholder queries.
-I gathered over 25 inquiries and deleted a few silly ones.
+I Fgathered over 25 inquiries and deleted a few silly ones.
 * I thought of making a walkthrough for SQL syntax, but I'm not sure what that would look like.
 An explanation of what every keyword does? <em> that seems like a waste of everyones time. just go here [w3schools](https://www.w3schools.com/sql/). </em>
 * The sytnax along with the results are all listed in every .sql file.
 Take a look and try them out, or make your own!